History of Slovakia: Settlement of Hungarians in the 10th century

-From 895 to 902, the Hungarians (Magyars) progressively imposed their authority on the Pannonian Basin.
+From 895 to 902, the Hungarians progressively imposed their authority on the Pannonian Basin.
 Although some contemporary sources mention that Great Moravia disappeared without trace and its inhabitants left, archaeological research and toponyms suggest the continuity of Slavic population in the river valleys of the Inner Western Carpathians.

 The oldest Hungarian graves in Slovakia are dated to the end of the 9th and the beginning of the 10th century (Medzibordožie region, Eastern Slovakia).
 These findings document only a relatively short stay, without direct continuation in the settlement.
 Further findings elsewhere, in the most southern parts of Slovakia, are dated to 920-925 and consist mainly of graves of warrior type (isolated graves and smaller groups).
 Between 930 and 940, larger groups of Magyars began to migrate to the southern parts of today's Slovakia, but did not cross the line Bratislava, Hlohovec, Nitra, Levice, Lučenec, Rimavská Sobota.
 The territory affected by this early migration covers about 15% of today's Slovakia (7,500 km2).
 Hungarian settlements from these first two waves are not documented in the most fertile regions of Trnava Board, Považie north of Hlohovec, Ponitrie north of Nitra and the Eastern Slovak Lowland.
 The initial confrontation did not have a permanent character, and during the 10th century both populations coexisted.
 In southern Slovakia, the Hungarians frequently founded their villages close to the older Slavic settlements as they changed their nomadic lifestyle and settled; they occasionally joined them and used the same cemeteries.
 In the 11th century, the differences between Slavic and Magyar graves disappeared.
 The archaeological research has also significantly changed the view on the settlement of the northern parts of the country.
 In addition to the southern parts and river valleys of Nitra (river) and Váh, a relative high population density is notable particularly for the Spiš region with the Poprad river valley and the Turiec Basin.
 Liptov and the Zvolen Basins, Žilina Basin, Central Orava and northern Šariš were rather sparsely populated.